dwhieb/utilities/checklists/css.md

 * [CSS Debugger](https://medium.freecodecamp.org/heres-my-favorite-weird-trick-to-debug-css-88529aa5a6a3)

 ## General

 * Aim for responsive, mobile-first design

 * Sort declarations and rules alphabetically

 * Use declarations just once

-* Prefer classes over IDs or elements (unless the element is part of a component)
+* Always use classes rather than IDs, elements, or attribute selectors.
+Classes force you to provide a semantic, readable label for *what* the component is.

 * Use semantic class names (e.g. `cup-handle`) rather than descriptive ones (e.g. `red`)

 * Design should be responsive both vertically and horizontally (don't let items take up too much/litte vertical  screen space, on narrow or wide devices)

+* Don't use a CSS reset or universally-applied styles

+  - If a style needs to be applied, use a class
+  - All styling is applied to some layout / component - make it explicit

+* Avoid nested selectors except for:

+  - state changes
+  - theme changes
+  - sub-components

 ## Miscellaneous